If you want a

 side of coil (White)

-splice into this wire and run to negative side of coil (Green)
+this wire needs to go from TFI connector to the negative side of coil (Green)

 When I did this there is extra wires such as the crank sensor and (leftovers) from